pkumar2991/designPatterns/Structural/Decorator Design Pattern.md

 >   The Decorator design pattern is a structural design pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.
 It's useful when you need to add or alter the functionality of objects during runtime, avoiding the need to create multiple subclasses to accommodate all combinations of features.

 ### Problem Statement
-Jack has to buy a family car having fog light and tracking device, so he need to get the estimated price of the car.
+Jack has to buy a family car having fog light and tracking device, so he needs to get the estimated price of the car.
 Later, he requested to install Music Player in the car.
-Now, Jack is looking for revised price.
+Now, Jack is expecting the revised price.
 Unlike Jack, Terry is interested in Sports car with Music Player with Fog Light.

 As a developer, we need to build a software solution to this problem statement where requirement can change anytime and any combination of features could be requested by the user.
 Moreover, system should be flexible enough to accommodate new features arrive if any.